 After all danger of frost is over, plant the seeds in well-drained, sandy soil in a sunny spot in the garden.
 Press each seed 3/8 inch (1 cm.) into the soil, a good distance apart.
 Irrigate gently and keep the soil moist.

 Be patient.
 Propagating a smoke tree by seed can take up to two years before you see growth.

 Propagating Smoke Tree by Cuttings

-Take cuttings about the length of your palm during in summer.
+Take cuttings about the length of your palm during summer.
 Take them early in the day when the plant is full of water.
-Remove the lower leafs, then strip off a little bark on the bottom end of the cutting and dip the wound in root hormone.
-Prepare a pot with a good-draining growing medium.
+Remove the lower leaves, then strip off a little bark on the bottom end of the cutting and dip the wound in root hormone.
+Prepare a pot with a good draining growing medium.